-When the attribute method is called on an XMLList object l with parameter attributeName, the following steps are taken:
+When the attribute method is called on an XMLList object I with parameter attributeName, the following steps are taken:

 - 1. Let name = ToAttributeName(attributeName) - 2.
-Return the result of calling the [[Get]] method of l with argument name
+Return the result of calling the [[Get]] method of / with argument name

-12.5.4.3 XMLList.prototype.attributes ()
+13.5.4.3 XMLList.prototype.attributes ()